timbertson/shellshape/README.md

 ## Changelog

+### version 0.5.2
+ - Updated manifest.json to declare compatibility with gnome-shell 3.4.2
+ - Include LICENCE and README.md files in tarball

 ### version 0.5.1
  - Added blacklist to prevent "Conky" windows from being tiled.
  - Fixed a number of bugs to do with tracking window movement and sizes.